Skip to main content

 matches Reference Values, according to some matching policy.
 For

-example an Endorser for a given CPU might provide additional
+example, an Endorser for a given CPU might provide additional

-configuration state, or an Endorser might provide additional
+firmware configuration.
+Alternatively, an Endorser might provide

 Thus, actual state is determined by starting with a collection of